austinfrommoh/odin-recipes/README.md

 The final product of odin-recipes is a basic HTML webpage which shows the instructions for three dishes.

 TIMELINE AND CURRENT STATUS:
-Status: Iteration 1 Complete
+Status: Iteration 2 In Progress
 Project Timeline and Tasks:
   Iteration 1: Initial Structure - Complete
     1. Create index.html - Complete
-    2. Add boilerplate and h1 with "Odin Recipes" - Complete Iteration 2: Recipe Page
+    2. Add boilerplate and h1 with "Odin Recipes" - Complete Iteration 2: Recipe Page - In Progress
-    1. Create new dir named recipes
+    1. Create new dir named recipes - Complete
-    2. Create html file named after recipe it will contain
+    2. Create html file named after recipe it will contain - Complete
-    3. Insert h1 with recipe name
+    3. Insert h1 with recipe name - Complete
     4. In index.html, add link to recipe page Iteration 3: Recipe Page Content
     1. Add image of finished dish under h1